AlShakib/AndroidDTextLibrary/README.md

 // Transform to upper case letter. builder.toUpperCase();

-// Draw as a circle on the canvas. builder.drawAsCircle();
+// Draw as a round on the canvas. builder.drawAsRound();

 // Draw as a rectangle on the canvas. builder.drawAsRectangle();